Zakkski/D3Work/README.md

-### D3 work
+### Course Work

-This is a repo where I will be storing D3 projects that I am completeing during my study and to be used as a reference for later projects
+This is a repo where code of Courses and Workshops that I've done to use as a reference.